garbados/quilter/readme.md

 ## Quilting on Startup

-*These instructions are for \*nix systems, like Linux and Mac OS X*
+N.B.
+These instructions are for *nix systems, like Linux and Mac OS X

 Using [forever](https://github.com/nodejitsu/forever) and `cron`, you can set Quilt to run on a regular basis.
 Like this: